Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

 Along the way enjoy superb views of the cliffs, Galway Bay and over to the Aran Islands on a clear day.
 There are other possibilities if you are short on time and/or energy.

-From the Cliffs of Moher Visitor Centre it’s 5 kilometres to Hags Head, 12 kilometres to Liscannor and 8 kilometres to Doolin.
+From the Cliffs of Moher Visitor Centre it’s 5 km to Hags Head, 12 km to Liscannor and 8 m to Doolin.
 Exercise extreme caution near the cliffs and be aware that fog, winds and rain can blow in and up at any time.
 The walk is challenging in place with steep ascents and narrow steps.

 The Wicklow Way

 The Wicklow Way is Ireland’s oldest way-marked long distance hiking trail and truly one of the best hikes in Ireland.
 It starts in Dublin and travels southwest through the hills of County Wicklow for 127 km to finish in Clonegal.